Fostering Collaboration to Leverage the Enterprise Business Graph

-Reachable has received a tremendous response to its approach to fostering collaboration in the enterprise about personal contacts and relationships.
+Reachable has received a tremendous response to its approach to fostering collaboration in the enterprise regarding personal contacts and relationships.
 When we started talking to companies about the fact that they had an Enterprise Business Graph and that they should learn to use it, we had to explain to people WHAT was it was we were talking about.
 We explained that one of the greatest assets of a company was who it and its employees knew.
 (Some refer to this to as the Social Capital of a company but we feel this term to be too restrictive.)

 The conversation with clients and prospects has now shifted from WHAT to HOW — how do we enable companies to leverage relationships?
 It has become a hot topic and most of the incoming enquiries we get now are from people who are aware they have an untapped asset they should leverage.